What is an agency fee structure?

 If a project or a phase of a project is significantly underestimated, it can derail the entire scope.
 If a project that was estimated at 200 hours winds us taking 400, it will be difficult to salvage.

 The project fee structure above assumes approximately 80% team member productivity.
 If employees are only working 4 hours out of an 8-hour day, even a perfectly estimated project will wind up taking longer than it should, and margins will suffer a result.
-You’re paying a salaried employee for 8 hours of her time, irrespective of how many she’s giving you in return, and you lose on the agency labor rates.
+You’re paying a salaried employee for 8 hours of her time, irrespective of how many they're giving you in return, and you lose on the agency labor rates.

 This is oftentimes the most difficult variable to control because it involves managing the client.
 It is important to be as detailed as possible in an SOW to ensure that there is legitimate and clear grounds for change orders should the client introduce work activities that were not accounted for in the original scope.

 Administrative personnel are accounted for in this project fee structure but should not be billed directly to the client.
 These fees are accounted for in the 3x cost basis multiplier.
 So project managers who are involved in the project are having their cost basis covered by the production-oriented team members.
 It is best to spread the cost of administrative personnel across as many projects as possible.

 Estimating fees associated with retainer engagements is more challenging by virtue of their generally front-loaded work cycles and what I consider to be a more flexible deliverable set.

 Our setup process for an inbound marketing program can be quite intense.
 A thorough and comprehensive process, resulting in the launch of the client’s first campaign, can take upwards of 180 billable hours.
 This would involve a turnkey approach where we’re handling everything associated with strategy, design, tech, and content workflows.